wong-jessica/Nutr.io/README.md

 # CS125NutriGainsOfficial
 Project for CS125 Next Generation Search Systems
 Summary:
+  Our app, called Nutr.io is meant to help users decide what to make based on what ingredients they have and their likes/dislikes,  allergies, etc.  We are building a personal user model so that recipes are uniquely catered to each user.

   When the app is started up, LoginActivity is brought up.
 Inside this activity view, we have two buttons where the user can register or sign in to their account.
 If the user is registering, InputPreferencesActivity is brought up where the user can input their preferences.
 InputPreferencesActivity leads to the IngredientsActivity